interNFT/nft-rfc/nft_rfc_009.md

 # New Service Types

 ## POLYMORPHIC MEDIATOR
-A polymorphic mediator is an endpoint that can act as any number of services, depending on how it is called, for any number of people.
+A polymorphic mediator is an endpoint that can act on behlalf of any number of services, depending on how it is called, for any number of people.
 This allows a single endpoint to be specified for arbitrary sets of services with excellent herd privacy characteristics.
-The best practice for such a mediator is to act as a reverse-proxy rather than as a redirect: the response should be sent directly through the mediator rather than redirecting the request to a different server.
+The best practice for such a mediator is to act as a reverse-proxy, rather than as a redirect: the response should be sent directly through the mediator rather than redirecting the request to a different server.

 As a mediator, this service provides a secret mapping between the public endpoint